Falcon Feats

 Owen O’Neill ’20: Denison Men’s Lacrosse

-In 2023, O'Neill was named a USILA All-American.
-O’Neill was also named All-NCAC first-team and selected Second-Team All-Region in 2022.
-He ranked second on the team in both ground balls (62) and caused turnovers (16).
+In 2023, O'Neill appeared in 20 games as a junior and was named a USILA Honorable Mention All-American.
+O'Neill was also named First-Team All-NCAC and selected IMLCA Second-Team All-Region in 2022.

 Julia Gorajek ’20: Army Women’s Lacrosse

 Gorajek helped lead Army women's lacrosse to its first-ever appearance in the NCAA Tournament in 2023, where she led the team with three goals and four points in the First Round game against No. 7 James Madison.
 She was named an All-Patriot League Second Team selection and was third on the Black Knights with 49 points.
 Gorajek tallied 37 goals to go along with 12 assists and 22 ground balls.
-She started all 18 games for the Black Knights in 2022 and was named to the All-Patriot League First Team following the season.
+She played in all 19 games, while starting in 17 for the Black Knights in 2023.
+In 2022, Gorajek was named to the All-Patriot League first team following the season.

 Patrick Cettina ’20: Franklin & Marshall Baseball

 Cettina had the go-ahead RBI single in the top of the ninth inning, leading Franklin & Marshall past Skidmore to a 5-4 win, guiding his team to an undefeated (8-0) finish at the Gene Cusic Collegiate Classic on March 18, 2023.
-Cettina was also named to the Centennial Conference Academic Honor Roll in 2022.
+Cettina was named to the Centennial Conference Academic Honor Roll twice (2022, 23).

 Marlyn Johnson ’19: University at Buffalo Football